 At 22 Weeks Pregnant, what changes are occurring with your body?

 You can now feel the top of your uterus about ¾ of an inch (2 cm) above your belly button.
-As we talked about last week, many women describe this as a comfortable period of pregnancy.*
+As mentioned last week, many women describe this as the most comfortable trimester.

 How big is your baby at 22 weeks pregnant?